CamDavidsonPilon/lifelines/README.md

 [What is survival analysis and why should I learn it?](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb) Survival analysis was originally developed and applied heavily by the actuarial and medical community.
 Its purpose was to answer *why do events occur now versus later* under uncertainity (where *events* might refer to deaths, disease remission, etc.).
 This is great for researchers who are interested in measuring lifetimes: they can answer questions like *what factors might influence deaths?*

-But outside of medicine and actuarial science, there are many other interesting and exicting applications of this lesser-known technique, for example:
+But outside of medicine and actuarial science, there are many other interesting and exciting applications of this lesser-known technique, for example:
-- SaaS providers are interested in measuring customer lifetimes;
+- SaaS providers are interested in measuring customer lifetimes, or time to first behaviours.
 - ecommerce shops are interested the time between first and second order (called *repeat purchase rate*).
 - sociologists are interested in measure political parties lifetimes, or relationships, or marriages
-- and many others
+- Business are interested in what variables affect lifetime value

 *lifelines* is a pure Python implementation of the best parts of survival analysis.
-We'd love to hear if you use *lifelines*, please ping me at [@cmrn_dp](https://twitter.com/Cmrn_DP) and let me know your thoughts on the library.
+We'd love to hear if you are using *lifelines*, please ping me at [@cmrn_dp](https://twitter.com/Cmrn_DP) and let me know your thoughts on the library.